gyrusdentatus/nym_autoinstall/README.md

-# The nym-mixnode installer 0.9.1
+# The nym-mixnode installer for 0.10.0 testnet

 ##### * An ***unofficial*** **nym-mixnode** installer.